Charith Asalanka: Domestic career

-U19 captaincy and international career
+U19 captaincy

 Asalanka captained Sri Lanka under-19 in a two-match series against Pakistan under-19 in October 2015, scoring 334 runs at an average of 167.00, with a double-century and a century.
 He also captained Sri Lanka in the 2016 Under-19 Cricket World Cup.

 In November 2018, he was added to Sri Lanka's Test squad for their series against England, but he did not play.
 In December 2018, he was named as the captain of the Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.
 In November 2019, he was named as the captain of Sri Lanka's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was named as the captain of Sri Lanka's squad for the cricket tournament at the 2019 South Asian Games.
 The Sri Lanka team won the silver medal, after they lost to Bangladesh by seven wickets in the final.